DonnKey/KioskInstaller/README.md

 ### Background

-A Kiosk Mode application locks the screen so that you can't get out of the application, which is needed in certain business situations, or if it is required to keep accidental button pushes from causing a user (with possible physical or mental limitations) to effectively lose control of the device.
+A Kiosk Mode application locks the screen so that you can't get out of the application, which is needed in certain business situations, or (in our case) if it is required to keep accidental
+button pushes from causing a user (with possible physical or mental limitations)
+to effectively lose control of the device.

 To put an application into Kiosk Mode requires certain permissions.
 Those permissions are not easily granted.
 The "usual/historical" way required a PC, cables, and PC software, which is at best inconvenient for users.